CS222-UIUC/course-project-group-87/README.md

   - Upon a loss, simply wait and the game will restart itself

 - Interface
   - Enemies are the moving blocks.
-Everytime a block rams into you, you will lose some health.
+Everytime a block rams into you, you will lose some health
   - Destroy enemies by shooting them.
-Killing them will increase your score.
+Killing them will increase your score
-  - Destroying one moving blocks will respawn 2 new moving blocks.
+  - Destroying one moving blocks will respawn 2 new moving blocks